RationAI/xopat/README.md

 ![The XOpat Viewer](docs/assets/xopat-banner.png)

-### Why xOpat?
+## Why xOpat?

 Configure the viewer to your needs, not vice versa!
 Here, you can take a half-ready solution and bring it to something that covers all your needs.
-With the focus on flexibility, extensibility and modularity, the xOpat viewer tries to address issues in digital pathology related to analysis and AI development.
+With the focus on flexibility, extensibility and modularity, the xOpat viewer tries to address issues in digital pathology related to AI adoption.

 ### Behaves as an enhanced OpenSeadragon*, a popular (feature-less) flexible viewer.
 <ul>